agvicente/final-project/fase1/artigo_completo_metodologia.md

 The proliferation of Internet of Things (IoT) devices has created new attack vectors and security challenges in network environments.
 Traditional signature-based intrusion detection systems are inadequate for IoT networks due to the diverse and evolving nature of attacks.
 Machine learning-based anomaly detection offers a promising approach to identify malicious activities in IoT networks by learning patterns from normal behavior and detecting deviations.

-This study addresses the research question: **"Which machine learning algorithms are most effective for binary anomaly detection in IoT network traffic?"** We conduct a systematic comparison of nine algorithms using standardized experimental conditions and comprehensive evaluation metrics.
+This study addresses the research question: **"Which machine learning algorithms are most effective for binary anomaly detection in IoT network traffic, and how can they be optimized for large-scale deployment?"** We conduct a systematic comparison of ten algorithms (including optimized variants for computational efficiency) using standardized experimental conditions and comprehensive evaluation metrics.

 ### 1.1 Research Objectives